William-Venable/Pewlett-Hackard-Analysis/README.md

 ![Mentor_Eligibility_Data](https://user-images.githubusercontent.com/110737061/192620748-73e36a36-f96e-4b93-a996-1b0bb50e2d50.png)

 If you are interested in looking at the complete lists of data collected, they are all pooled in the "[Data](https://github.com/William-Venable/Pewlett-Hackard-Analysis/tree/main/Data)" folder.

+## Summary
+In the end of this analysis, we are prompted with two questions:
+  1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+  2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+Now, we have already answered our first question previously in our results section of the analysis.
+There will be 72458 position that will need to be filled as "silver tsunami" beings to make an impact.
+Now this is a very large number to replace considering that there are only 1549 eligible mentors.
+In order to answer the second question, we would need to find the exact number of mentors per position and then see if it is doable.
+If we look over the data, we can see that there is an eligible mentor for each position.
+Without going in depth I would say that there are enough retirement-ready employees in each department to mentor the next generation.